Last Updated On 12th Jul, 2021

 It’s important to note that the cord length is only 6 feet, which is pretty perfect for normal drilling purposes.
 We cannot guarantee the same effectiveness if you have some high-profile drilling job in mind.

-Again, considering the entire set-up, the weight of the wen 8” drill press 80% lower is 31 pounds only.
+Again, considering the entire set-up, the weight of the wen 8 inch drill press for 80 lower is 31 pounds only.
 A good weight usually indicates that it’s made from high-end materials, so that’s a plus point.

 - Strong frame, base, and cast iron head makes it durable